alpha1979/kammadata/README.md

 2) Clone the project from github repo
     - https://github.com/alpha1979/kammadata.git
 3) Open it in your choice of ide
+4) use cli to install composer dependency
+    - composer install
-3) copy the .env.example file to .env
+5) copy the .env.example file to .env
+6) cli command to generate key
+    - php artisan key:generate
-3) set up database and update the .env file with database info
+7) set up database and update the .env file with database info if not already there
     -   DB_CONNECTION=mysql
         DB_HOST=127.0.0.1
         DB_PORT=3306
         DB_DATABASE=kammadata
         DB_USERNAME=root
         DB_PASSWORD=
-4) Here we have used the [mailtrap](https://mailtrap.io/) to test email.
+8) Here we have used the [mailtrap](https://mailtrap.io/) to test email.
 You have to update the .env file with mailtrap configuration from your setting
     -   MAIL_MAILER=smtp
         MAIL_HOST=smtp.mailtrap.io
         MAIL_PORT=2525